 If you’re not certain who is your ideal audience, you’ll work on that more in step three, so you can always come back to this step afterward.

-Ask Yourself: Am I Posting Enough?
-Is My Social Content High-Quality?
+Are You Posting Enough?
+Is Your Social Content High-Quality?

 Another question you might want to ask is whether or not you have enough time to post regularly on social media.
 If you don’t have enough time to post or create high-quality content, you might want to rethink your strategy.